 He has previously served as the Physician Lead for the Office of Patient Experience at Lucile Packard Children's Hospital Stanford from 2015-2017.
 His current quality improvement efforts are focused on improving the overall medical rounding experience for both patients and providers on the inpatient Pediatric Hospital Medicine service with a novel pilot of scheduled based rounds.
 He additionally is the Clinical Informatics Medical Director for the hospital-wide communications technology platform (Voalte) at LPCH.
 He is also involved with a collaborative project with the Stanford Computer Vision department in utilizing artificial intelligence and machine learning to monitor and improve hand hygiene in the hospital.
 Dr. Singh is also a facilitator for the Advancing Communication Excellence at Stanford (ACES) communication workshops/trainings provided to faculty working at LPCH.

-Dr. Singh is a native Texan now residing in San Francisco, CA where you can find him planning his next meal or trip with his wife and young son.
+Dr. Singh is a native Texan now residing in San Francisco, CA where you can find him planning his next meal or trip with his wife and two sons.

 - Pediatric Hospital Medicine